 If I had to choose among this model and the three other pulsometers that I had reviewed during the last couple of years, it would sit comfortably between the 2013 Oris Royal Flying Doctor Service (Ref.
 01 735 7672 4084-Set LS, an almost unreadable scale with tiny red numerals makes the function hard to use) and Montblanc Meisterstuck Heritage Pulsograph by Minerva (with the latter being its major competitor because it, too, is styled to look “vintage” and features better font face for the numerals).

 On the other hand, the models made by Oris and Montblanc are a bit more ergonomic, since, too, being monopushers, they have their push-pieces placed at 2 hours and are easier to operate with your index finger.
 On yet another hand, if you don’t plan to actually measure someone’s pulse and simply would like to get yourself a nice vintage-styled timekeeper, this looks like a very nice choice.

 The first of all, its case is very compact.
-Measuring just 40 millimeters in diameter, it may be a bit larger than your ultimate dress watch, but it still looks really great with formal attire even if you happen to have a very thin wrist.
+Measuring just 40 millimeters in diameter and not terribly thick, it may be a bit larger than your ultimate dress watch, but it still looks really great with formal attire even if you happen to have a very thin wrist.
 Also, the monopusher design greatly increases overall ergonomics, while the choice of “standard” lugs makes replacing the original strap with something different a lot easier or, at least, less frustrating.